lihaoyi/macropy/readme.md

 [0, 2, 4]
 ```

 This example demonstrates the usage of the [Tracing](#tracing) macro, which helps trace the evaluation of a Python expression.
-Although support for the REPL is still experimental, many examples on this page will work when copied and pasted into the REPL verbatim, except those with multi-line class and function definitions (those seem to confuse it).
+Although support for the REPL is still experimental, most examples on this page will work when copied and pasted into the REPL verbatim.
 MacroPy also works in the PyPy and [IPython](http://ipython.org/) REPLs.

 Demo Macros
 ===========